4D5A/4d5a.github.io/_posts/blog-posts/2023-01-15-custom-windows-hardening.md

 You can install windows_hardening by downloading the newest release, copying the files, and importing the PowerShell module.

-Alternatively, you can run the PowerShell function below which automatically downloads the newest release from 0x6d69636b's windows_hardening repository.
+Alternatively, you can run the PowerShell function below which automatically downloads the newest release from the [4D5A/windows_hardening](https://github.com/4D5A/windows_hardening) repository.

 ```powershell
 Function InstallWindowsHardening() {